cosmos/cosmos-sdk/docs/architecture/adr-060-abci++-phase-i.md

 ### `DeliverTx`

-Since transactions are not truly removed from the app-side mempool during `PrepareProposal`, since `ProcessProposal` can fail and we do not want to lose transactions, we need to finally remove the transaction from the app-side mempool during `DeliverTx` since during this phase, the transactions are being included in the proposed block.
+Since transactions are not truly removed from the app-side mempool during `PrepareProposal`, since `ProcessProposal` can fail or take multiple rounds and we do not want to lose transactions, we need to finally remove the transaction from the app-side mempool during `DeliverTx` since during this phase, the transactions are being included in the proposed block.

 Alternatively, we can keep the transactions as truly being removed during the reaping phase in `PrepareProposal` and add them back to the app-side mempool in